hack-gpon/hack-gpon.github.io/ont-Zyxel-PMG3000-D20B.md

 | mtd7 | 00020000 | 00010000  | "rootfs_data"  |

-This stick supports dual boot from `ImageA` and `ImageB` witch contains the rootfs.
+This stick supports dual boot from `ImageA` and `ImageB` which contain the rootfs.

-# List of firmware and files
+# List of firmwares and files
 ## Useful files
 - `/var/config/ont.sys` used to customize various settings on the stick

-# Useful commands

-# Useful commands
+# Useful Commands
 *Note: all commands start from the twmanu shell*

-## Change the ONT S/N
+## Changing the ONT's S/N
-*Note  the S/N is in ACII format*
+*Note  the S/N is stored in the ASCII format*
 ```sh
 manufactory
 set sn ALCLf0f0f0f0